SeanRogan/FileMint/filemint_package/PUBLISH.md

 python -m twine upload dist/*
 ```

-You'll be prompted for your PyPI username and password.
+You'll be prompted for your PyPI API key.

 ### 6. Verify the published package